aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.gridweb/bindcolumn/_index.md

 ```

-whether to use the alternative style for the column.
+Gets whether to use the alternative style for the column.

 **Returns:**
 boolean